UAlbertaALTLab/itwewina/docs/xml-dictionary.md

 **V**erb, followed by its transitivity, and the animacy of its dependents.
-Note, that abbreviations are historical Algonquian linguistics terminology, and Plains Cree verbs can be viewed as categorized by the quantity (0, 1, or 2) of its animate dependents (its *valency*).
+Note, that abbreviations are historical Algonquian linguistics terminology; Plains Cree verbs can be viewed as categorized by the quantity (0, 1, or 2) of its animate dependents (its *valency*).
 After the hyphen, the verb class follows.